Advocate With Us

 Community Action Partnership of Hennepin County (CAP-HC) pursues positive outcomes for all Hennepin County residents with low income.
 We use an advocacy-through-education approach to expand policymakers’ awareness of community needs and how they can put legislation to work in the fight against poverty.

-CAP-HC has identified the following priorities for the 2025 Legislative Session, which are consistent with the 2025 Legislative Agenda from our statewide association, MinnCAP.* By promoting greater opportunity and support for traditionally marginalized communities in Hennepin County, these priorities are in alignment with CAP-HC’s commitment to diversity, equity, and inclusion.
+CAP-HC has identified the following priorities for the 2026 Legislative Session, which are consistent with the 2026 Legislative Agenda from our statewide association, MinnCAP.* By promoting greater opportunity and support for Hennepin County residents with low incomes, CAP-HC is creating a community where everyone can thrive.

-- Seek to maintain ongoing $3M biennial funding for Family Assets for Independence in MN (FAIM) Program in the base budget.
+- Seek to reinstate $3M biennial funding for Family Assets for Independence in MN (FAIM) Program and secure in the base budget.

 *Minnesota Community Action Partnership (MinnCAP) is an association of the 23 Community Action Agencies and 11 Tribal Nations in Minnesota that are working across the state to end poverty.